 - i.
 Category One (four members) shall be bicyclists or pedestrians in the City of Sunnyvale.
-Every person in this category shall, at the time of his or her appointment, maintain his or her principal place of residence within the City.
+Every person in this category shall, at the time of his or her appointment, be a registered voter of the City and shall-maintain his or her principal place of residence within the City.
 Should any person so appointed cease to be an elector of the City or cease to maintain his or her principal place of residence within the City, that person shall be ineligible to continue to serve as a member of the commission. - ii.
-Category Two (three members) shall include members of Parent Teacher Associations (PTA) or other parent groups, administrations of schools in Sunnyvale, commute coordinators for major employers within the City, members of neighborhood associations, principals or teachers from Sunnyvale schools or persons interested in park and recreational activities in the City.

-(c) Housing and Human Services Commission:
+Category Two (three members) shall include members of the Parent Teacher Associations (PTA) or other parent groups, administrations of schools in Sunnyvale, commute coordinators for major employers within the City, members of neighborhood associations, principals or teachers from Sunnyvale schools or persons interested in park and recreational activities in the City. - (c) Housing and Human Services Commission: